zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 ## Risks

-The process of upgrading Intel® EE for Lustre\* between major versions requires careful consideration and planning.
+The process of upgrading Intel® EE for Lustre\* to a newer Lustre\* and Intel® Manager for Lustre\* version requires careful consideration and planning.
 There will always be some disruption to services when major maintenance works are undertaken, although this can be contained and minimized.

 The procedure is made more complex by the support policies for upgrades of the underlying operating system.
 In particular, upgrading from Red Hat Enterprise Linux version 6 to version 7 requires a complete re-installation of the base OS, because in-place upgrades are not available to the majority of RHEL deployments.
 This policy extends to the derivative OS distributions such as CentOS.